(Full time) 2020 start

 Career opportunities

-This Masters degree prepares you to lead strategic management and innovation initiatives in a range of organisations.
-It is ideal for those seeking a managerial or consulting career in industries that have a fast pace of change and a high degree of creativity.
+From day one, we encourage you to think beyond your time at Leeds and reflect on a meaningful career.
+This Masters degree prepares you to lead strategic innovation initiatives in a range of organisations – ideal for those seeking a managerial career in fast-paced industries with a high degree of creativity.

-As a graduate of this course, you will be well-equipped with theoretical and practical knowledge, and have the necessary skills to lead innovation.
+As a graduate of this course, you’ll be well-equipped with theoretical and practical knowledge, and have the necessary skills to lead innovation.

-Thanks to our strong corporate links, we will help you to connect with leading global organisations involved in strategic management and innovation management, to understand the variety of exciting roles and careers that are available to you as an innovation professional.
+Our strong corporate links will help you to connect with leading global organisations involved in innovation management and understand the variety of exciting careers available to you.

 Links with industry

-Senior figures in strategy and innovation are often invited to deliver guest lectures at the Business School, providing a practitioner's view of the latest industry developments.
-We also host regular speakers as part of our Corporate Wisdom Event Series, bringing together innovation experts in industry with our academic and student community.
+Senior figures in innovation and strategy are often invited to deliver guest lectures at the Business School, providing a practitioner's view of the latest industry developments.
+We also host regular speakers as part of our guest lecture series and networking events, bringing together innovation experts in industry with our academic and student community.

-Students on this course also have the opportunity to engage with senior leaders from the world of business as part of our Leaders in Residence initiative.
-Successful and established business people will share their experience at speaker events and guest lectures to help you connect the theory of your course to real world practice.
+Students on this course can engage with senior leaders from the world of business as part of our Leaders in Residence initiative.
+Successful and established businesspeople will share their experience at speaker events and guest lectures to help you connect the theory of your course to real-world practice.

-The course also organises a yearly one-day study trip in which students have the opportunity to engage with business leaders and see and participate in live technology demonstrations.
-Previous trips have included visits to IBM Research offices and to the Hartree Centre for high performance computing, data analytics and artificial intelligence research.
+The course also organises a one-day study trip in which students learn from business leaders and participate in live technology demonstrations.
+Previous trips have included visits to IBM Research offices and the Hartree Centre for high-performance computing, data analytics and artificial intelligence research.

 Careers support